jasampler/rubik/README.md

     -s,--silent           prints only the POSITION and not the ASCII

-Entering the character shown in the center of a face turns that face clockwise one-quarter turn, and entering -N or N' turns the face N anticlockwise one-quarter turn.
-Applying the minus or the apostrophe again to the same number will have no effect.
-Any other unrecognized symbol is ignored.
+Entering the character shown in the center of a face turns that face clockwise one-quarter turn, entering N' turns the face N anticlockwise one-quarter turn, and entering N" turns the face N one-quarter turn two times.
+Applying these symbols again to the same face or use them alone will have no effect, and any other unrecognized symbol is also ignored.